 The ideal time to fix yard drainage problems is before they have a chance to cause damage.
 Look around your yard after a heavy rainstorm or watch it as the snow melts.
 Are the pools of water collecting along the foundation of the house?
 Do you suddenly have a natural birdbath in the middle of your lawn?
 The water that falls on your property should run away from the house.
 If it doesn’t, you could end up with ice forming causing damage to your property and creating a dangerously slippery situation.
 To avoid all of these, you need a good drainage system in your yard.

 Inside the house, look for small signs of damage, such as the beginning of cracks in the walls of your basement and/or in your foundation if the basement is unfinished.
 Also, keep an eye out for water and for small leaks of water in your basement.
+If this event happens you might need a team for flooded basement repair in Naperville.
 If you can see the water from the outside coming into your basement, that’s cause for immediate concern and should be addressed quickly.

 You can also listen for creaks in your floors or windows that groan as they fight you.
 Water causes things to warp, especially in floors and frames.
 This warping can cause a change in the way the house fits together, introducing new creaking.
 A noisy house may also be an indication that the foundation has shifted.
 Fixing foundation problems when you first notice them is less expensive and easier than procrastinating the repairs.